The End To Another Solid Season

-I think the biggest improvement started with the caliber of hosts, where last season I had to refer to the IMDB after almost every episode just to figure out who the hosts were, this season, I not only knew who everyone was, I was at least a fan of one of their pieces of work going into each and every viewing.
+I think the most significant improvement started with the caliber of hosts.
+Where last season I had to refer to the IMDB after almost every episode just to figure out who the hosts were, this season, I not only knew who everyone was, I was at least a fan of one of their pieces of work going into each and every viewing.

 Hell, I even knew Ed Koch, not only as the mayor but for his role in The Muppets Take Manhattan, where we find out that every Muppet except for Kermit is a complete jerk.

 This is also the first season where I actually approved of all the cast changes.
 Granted, I liked the cast of season five, but these change came from people quitting the show and not the fire and replace situation that I'm talking about.

 I wasn't a fan of Tony Rosato, and I couldn't stand Christine Ebersole who seemed to get special treatment from the show, so I was happy to see them go.
 I was unsure of their replacements after episode one because even Julia Louis-Dreyfus's first sketch let me down, but then all managed to win me over one by one to where I really liked them all by episode four.